Myra-Sea/reading-notes/Code201/class-01.md

 <br>

-## Links to the assigned reading for this class:
+## 📚 Links to the assigned reading:

 [Getting Started With the Web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)